L-Theanine for Dogs [Supplement Guide 2024]

 How Much L-Theanine Can I Give My Dog?

 The recommended guidelines for dosage is listed below.
-Not all dogs are the same, so it may take some adjustment to achieve the desired effect in your dog.
+Not all dogs are the same, so it may take some adjustment to the maximum dosage to achieve the desired effect in your dog.
 Note that you can start with a smaller dose at first, then gradually increase it each time until you reach the recommended dose for your dog’s weight group.

 • 10-20 lbs: 100 mg every 6 hours